K-means Algorithm over Compressed Binary Data: Simulation Results

 \section{Simulation Results}

 In this section, we evaluate through simulations the performance of the K-means algorithm in the compressed domain.
 We first consider each step of the algorithm individually, and we verify the accuracy of the approximated error probabilities obtained in Section~\ref{sec:perf}.
 We then assess the performance of the full algorithm and we evaluate the rate needed to perform K-means over compressed data.

-Throughout the section, we set $J=200$, $K=4$, $p_c=0.1$ and we consider two LDPC codes of length $N=1000$ with $d_v=2$.
-The two codes are constructed from the Progressive Edge Growth algorithm~\cite{hu05IT}; the first code is of rate $r=1/4$ with $M=250$ and $d_c=8$, and the second one is of rate $r=1/2$, with $M=500$ and $d_c=4$.
-We set $d_v=2$ for the two considered codes, since it can be shown from~\eqref{eq:pe_clustera} and~\eqref{eq:error_centroid} that the error probabilities $P_a$ and $P_{c,k}$ are increasing with $d_v$ ($d_v$ is necessarily greater than $2$).
+Throughout the section, we set $J=200$, $K=4$, $p_c=0.1$.
+We set $d_v=2$ for all the considered binary sparse matrices, since it can be shown from~\eqref{eq:pe_clustera} and~\eqref{eq:error_centroid} that the error probabilities $P_a$ and $P_{c,k}$ are increasing with $d_v$ ($d_v$ is necessarily greater than $2$).
+The sparse matrices are constructed from the Progressive Edge Growth algorithm~\cite{hu05IT}, which reduces the correlation between the components of $H^T \mathbf{b}_j$.